ed-tech-jim/joy-of-code/posts/svelte-5-for-beginners/svelte-5-for-beginners.md

 - `TodoList.svelte`
 - `TodoFilter.svelte`

 The way Svelte knows something is a component is by a capitalized tag such as `<Component>`, or dot notation like `<my.component>`.
 How you name the file is irrelevant.
-Most often you're going to see PascalCase, but I vibe most with camelCase for the component name.
+Most often you're going to see PascalCase, but I vibe with camelCase for the component name.

 First we'll create the component that handles adding a new todo: